jimmindungu3/Week-1-toy-problems/README.md

 Contributions are welcome.
 To contribute, follow the following steps:

 1. Fork the repository
-2. Create a new branch with the command "git checkout -b feature/your-feature" without the quotes.
+2. Create a new branch with the command: git checkout -b feature/your-feature
 3. Make changes
-4. Commit your changes with "git commit -m 'Add some feature"
+4. Commit your changes with: git commit -m 'Add some feature
-5. Push your changes with "git push origin feature/your-feature"
+5. Push your changes with: git push origin feature/your-feature
 5. Create a pull request.
 6. You may consider to update tests as appropriate.